Baptist20/multi-user-blog-api/README.md

 etc(There's more usage like Banning, Deleting(user or a blog), Getting all users and blog posts, and lots more)

 📌 Notes
-All sensitive routes require JWT in Authorization header.
+All sensitive routes require HTTP only cookies to access.

 All filtering/sorting is done via query parameters.